List of color spaces and their uses: Uniform color spaces

 Uniform color spaces (UCSs) are built such that the same geometrical distance anywhere in the color space reflects the same amount of perceived color difference.
 There have been many attempts at building such a color space.

 As human vision has three components, the space is necessarily 3D; it is generally assigned such that one is the lightness and the other two the chroma.
 A uniform color space is useful for a wide range of tasks.
 It can be used to calculate color difference or to pick colors in a visually harmonious way, for example.

 CIELUV

 A modification of "CIE 1931 XYZ" to display color differences more conveniently.
 The CIELUV space is useful for additive mixtures of lights, due to its linear addition properties (human hue perception does not respect light addition, however).

 CIELAB

 CIELAB produces a color space that is more perceptually linear than other color spaces.
 Perceptually linear means that a change of the same amount in a color value should produce a change of about the same visual importance.
-CIELAB has almost entirely replaced an alternative related Lab color space called “Hunter Lab”.
+CIELAB has almost entirely replaced the earlier alternative Lab color space called “Hunter Lab”.
 This space is commonly used for surface colors, but not for mixtures of (transmitted) light.